khanm3/game-of-life/README.md

 ### Examples

-Let's try using driver.exe on glider.rle.
-The outupt, with extra newlines removed, is shown below.
+As an example, we run the driver program on glider.rle.
+We input four consecutive new lines to increment the generation by one, four times.
+The output, with the extra new lines removed, is shown below.

 ```
 [mokhan@aspire life]$ ./driver.exe glider.rle